lordcirth/minetest-digipad/README.txt

 random noob with a stone pickaxe can't dig it.

 The keyboard allows arbitrary strings to be entered.
 The terminal allows entering strings, and receiving responses.
-These have no textures yet.

 See also - https://github.com/lordcirth/minetest-wireless adds wireless
-transmitters/receivers - execellent for passworded doors with no traceable wire.
+transmitters/receivers - excellent for passworded doors with no traceable wire.
+Just link a digipad to a wireless transmitter, and a receiver to the luacontroller for the door.